Ivy Is Full Of Surprises

 Ivy is full of surprises these days.

 I don’t think I’ve seen her near the beloved cat tower in several weeks.
-And I can’t figure out why.
+And I can’t figure it out.
+Why the sudden change?

 Ivy & Her Cat Tower: